statengeneraal/laws-markdown/verdrag/akte/van/geneve/bij/de/overeenkomst/van/s-gravenhage/betreffende/de/etc/BWBV0006367/README.md

 (iii) if it is sent to the International Bureau after the expiry of the period applicable under Rule 18(1).

-(b) Where subparagraph applies, the International Bureau shall, unless it cannot identify the international registration concerned, transmit a copy of the notification to the holder, shall inform, at the same time, the holder and the Office that sent the notification that the notification of refusal is not regarded as such by the International Bureau and has not been recorded in the International Register, and shall indicate the reasons therefor.
+(b) Where subparagraph a) applies, the International Bureau shall, unless it cannot identify the international registration concerned, transmit a copy of the notification to the holder, shall inform, at the same time, the holder and the Office that sent the notification that the notification of refusal is not regarded as such by the International Bureau and has not been recorded in the International Register, and shall indicate the reasons therefor.
 2.   [*Irregular Notification*] If the notification of refusal

 (i) is not signed on behalf of the Office which communicated the refusal, or does not comply with the requirements established under Rule 2,